What is a Postpartum Nanny: Taking Care of Babies After Birth

 Postpartum care providers encompass a variety of professionals, each with specific duties aimed at ensuring the well-being of both mother and baby.
 Their main responsibilities include:

-- Postpartum Nurses: These healthcare professionals offer medical care and support to new mothers and infants.
-They monitor the mother’s recovery, assist with breastfeeding, and educate parents on newborn care.
+• Postpartum Nurses: These healthcare professionals offer medical care and support to new mothers and infants.
+They monitor the mother’s recovery, assist with breastfeeding, and educate parents on newborn care, including helping parents establish healthy sleep schedules for their baby.
 For more details, visit our article on postpartum nurse.

-- Postpartum Doulas: These non-medical professionals provide emotional and practical support.
+• Postpartum Doulas: These non-medical professionals provide emotional and practical support.
 They assist with tasks such as infant care, meal preparation, and household chores, allowing the mother to focus on recovery.
+Postpartum doulas may also support families with multiple children, not just newborns.
 Learn more about postpartum doulas.

-- Postpartum Nannies: These caregivers help with the daily care of the newborn, allowing the mother to rest and recover.
+• Postpartum Nannies: These caregivers help with the daily care of the newborn, allowing the mother to rest and recover.
 They often have specialized training in infant care and may also assist with light household tasks.
+Some nannies, or a family assistant, may help care for an older child or manage household logistics, supporting the needs of families with more than one child.
 For more information, check out postpartum nanny.

 Importance of Postpartum Care for New Mothers